commanded/commanded/README.md

 ## Sample usage

-Including the `eventstore` in the applications section of `mix.exs` will ensure it is started.
+Including `eventstore` in the applications section of `mix.exs` will ensure it is started.

 ```elixir
 # manually start the EventStore supervisor